Inside: how to take advantage of succession planting and learn what to plant in your garden in summer.

 Timing the garden is hard.
-Planting out tomatoes and peppers has to be done when the nights are no longer cold and all danger of frost has passed.
+Planting tomatoes and peppers have to be done when the nights are no longer cold, and all danger of frost has passed.
 You start getting excited when the first warm days of April come, but it’s still too early.
-Around here it is late April to early May, but some people still wait until Mothers Day.
-And then, all of the sudden, it is June, and the weather is a steady dose of “hazy, hot, and humid”, and the time for planting is over.
+And then, suddenly, it is July, and the time for planting is over.

 Well… not really.

 There’s a long enough growing season for planting veggies, fresh herbs, and cut flowers in most climates.
 Want a fall crop of goodies like sweet potatoes and spinach?
 Midsummer is the time to plant.

 Just think of it as one more chance to get it right.

 Planting A Summer Garden For A Fall (and summer) Harvest

 Midsummer planting has two distinct goals:

 - A second harvest of hot weather plants like corn, tomatoes, beans, and cucumbers

 - A fall harvest of cabbage, broccoli, and cool weather plants.